-Once you’ve created your account and logged in, select “Start new poll” from the top right of your screen.
+Once you’ve created your account and logged in, select “+ New poll” from the top right of your screen.

-You can choose between using the Poll Builder or building your poll from scratch.
+You can choose between using a pre-configured Combo poll template or building your poll from scratch with the Poll Builder.

-Now it’s time to write your question, which is where the Poll Builder shines.
+It’s time to add your question, which is where the Poll Builder shines.

-Choose from one of our pre-written questions, and use it as-is or tweak it to make it more tailored to your scenario.
+You can write your own question, choose from one of our pre-written questions and use it as-is, or tweak it to make it more tailored to your scenario.

 Next, it’s time to add the product descriptions you want respondents to choose from.